 Community contribution and leadership are at the heart of the 2SLGBTQ+ community, with leaders often working quietly to achieve growth, understanding and change.

-The 2023 Steinert & Ferreiro Award nominations window will close on Friday, October 20th @ 5pm EST)
+The 2024 Steinert & Ferreiro Award nominations window will close on Sunday, October 20, 2024, 11:59pm Eastern Time.

 To qualify for nomination of the Steinert & Ferreiro Award, the nominee must be physically present for the granting event if selected for the award and must sign the nomination form to indicate agreement to attend the event.